LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 disregarding how it will be used and returning all information available on it, including predicate declarations and predicate definitions.
 This view is supported by the entity property built-in predicates.
-In the black box view, we look into an entity from a usage point-of-view using built-in methods for inspecting object operators and predicates that are within scope from where we are making the call:
+In the black box view, we look into an entity from a usage point of view using built-in methods for inspecting object operators and predicates that are within scope from where we are making the call:
-:ref:`methods_current_op_3`, which returns operator specifications, :ref:`methods_predicate_property_2`, which returns predicate properties, and :ref:`methods_current_predicate_1`, which enables us to query about user-defined predicate definitions.
+:ref:`methods_current_op_3`, which returns operator specifications;
+:ref:`methods_predicate_property_2`, which returns predicate properties;
+and :ref:`methods_current_predicate_1`, which enables us to query about user-defined predicate definitions.
 See below for a more detailed description of these methods.